Programme(s) to which this project applies:

 Our team in Hong Kong will pioneer a translational programme focusing on the potential for circulating biomarkers as diagnostic and prognostic markers in patients with acute kidney injury.
 The University of Hong Kong has world-class facilities for omics research that are available for hospital front door, translational research.
 We plan to use our clinical and molecular discoveries to develop and validate diagnostic and prognostic tools in clinical practice.

-Professor RAINER Timothy Hudson is a Clinical Professor and the Head of the Emergency Medicine Unit at the Li Ka Shing Faculty of Medicine at The University of Hong Kong.
+Professor RAINER Timothy Hudson is a Clinical Professor and the Head of the Department of Emergency Medicine at the Li Ka Shing Faculty of Medicine at The University of Hong Kong.
 He is also an Honorary Consultant in the Department of Emergency Medicine at Queen Mary Hospital.

 He has published in many high impact journals, including the British Medical Journal, Annals of Internal Medicine and Clinical Chemistry.
 His pragmatic innovative research has made Hong Kong a leader in emergency medicine research.